26 of the Top Winemakers In Tokaj

 Szóló - Tímea Éless (Tállya; 9 hectares / 22 acres; [email protected]; +3630 968 5340)

 The family winery of Tímea and Tamás Éless is pioneering Tokaj’s fledgling natural wine movement.
-They believe in organic, low-intervention winemaking, using only a minimal amount of sulfur dioxide.
+Tímea, who hails from Tokaj, believes in organic, low-intervention winemaking, using only a minimal amount of sulfur dioxide.
 In line with current trends, they age some of the wines in egg-shaped vats and clay pots.
 A couple of years ago, Szóló produced Tokaj’s first pét-nat, an easy-to-drink bubbly wine currently experiencing a global renaissance.

 Vayi - Krisztián Ungváry (Erdőbénye; 2.5 hectares / 6 acres; [email protected]; +36 30 517 3317)

-Krisztián Ungváry isn't "just" a Tokaj winemaker, he's also a renowned historian.
+Krisztián Ungváry isn't "just" a Tokaj winemaker, he's also a famous historian in Hungary.
 Without a background, he became interested in wines and set up shop in the scenic Erdőbénye, nestled in a small valley cradled by dense forests.
-Since his start in 1997, he has been polishing and improving his wines, which are fruity and elegant and balanced and surprisingly affordable (be sure not to miss his pinot noir).
+Since his start in 1997, he has been polishing and improving his wines, which are fruity and balanced and surprisingly affordable (be sure not to miss his pinot noir).
 As one would expect, he has all the answers about Tokaj's history; tasting with him is a memorable experience.